 My two most recent posts have both been about the missteps of allies within social justice (specifically, the notion that they deserve equal attention/say in minority issues and on how they damage the cause through privileged platitudes).
 They’re both applicable to most any marginalized group, but this entry I want to specifically aim at “male feminists,” and how they contribute to female marginalization.

 I moderate an online feminist community, in which I recently shared a blog entry on ways that men support rape.
-The author states elsewhere that she writes to a radical feminist audience, and thus there are certain assumptions she makes about her readers.
-Still, this particular article went a bit viral, and she got a lot of comments from those who do not identify as radical feminists (and perhaps not as feminists at all).
+The author states elsewhere that she writes to a feminist audience, and thus there are certain assumptions she makes about her readers.
+Still, this particular article went a bit viral, and she got a lot of comments from those who do not identify as feminists.
 She does a fantastic job of explaining her stance in the comments, and I highly suggest reading them.

 One point the author makes in comments is that her list primarily exists as an outline for how men contribute to what many feminists (myself included) refer to as “rape culture.”
 But she also expresses her distaste for this term, explaining that she “think[s] [it] is limited, because it removes personal accountability and turns it into something more vague and abstract (‘society’).”
 It’s a point I hadn’t thought much on previously, but I understand her misgivings.
 I still plan to continue referring to rape culture, largely out of convenience, as it’s a term easily understood in feminist circles and, in a way, just makes communication easier.
 Still, her comment rung in my brain for a bit, and I’ve decided that regardless of whether or not I continue to use the term, I also need to start demanding personal accountability from those men who–regardless of their high-minded intentions–support the systemic oppression of women.